bioinfo-pf-curie/mpiBWA/docs/README.md

 Conclusion:

-With our configuration running mpiBWA with 10 threads is the best option.
+With our configuration running mpiBWA with 10 threads seems the best option.
 We notice a small increase when we use all the cores of a node we recommand to leave some core for the system.
+Try also some bindings with mpirun as we do when we bind to socket, this could help.

 ## Examples